 How the Cash Advance Process Works

 Once the application has been approved and processed, you will need to read and sign documents to start the contract.
 At this time, you will view the final terms.
-The company will then transfer the money in your bank account in as little as two days.
+The company will then transfer the money in your bank account in as little as 48 hours.
 You can spend the money in any way you like, whether it is to pay bills, pay off old debt, make repairs or remodel, make a purchase or take a vacation.
 There is nothing more for you to do once you have received your money.
 When the estate closes, you will collect any additional inheritance after the cash advance firm is paid their portion first in the final distributions.

 ProbateAdvance.com offers friendly and courteous service and can get answers and approvals within a day or two or even a few hours and let you know how much you can expect to receive.
 If you are interested, there is no obligation to take the advance when you apply for a free quote either online or over the phone.
 You can learn more about this program and find out about eligibility in as little as three to five days.
 Fax or email the application form, call the phone number or go online and click to get a no obligation quote for easier access to the money you will inherit.
 Get started today whether you live in California, Florida or elsewhere to get the probate cash advance you need.